 TESC is located in South Sound near Budd and Eld Inlets.
 Our sampling location is in Boston Harbor marina located in north Budd Inlet.
 The sampling team is primarily composed of students conducting marine biology/oceanography research projects as part of classes or independent research.
 Gerardo, with the possible collaboration of the Pacific Shellfish Institute (Olympia), will also sample during periods when there are no student projects being conducted.

 The Pacific Shellfish Institute (PSI) was formed in 1995 to conduct research on shellfish culturing, ecology and disease as well as provide information on shellfish-related environmental and human health issues to the general public, shellfish farmers and public officials.
-PSI staff conduct phytoplankton monitoring in Budd Inlet in conjunction with the City of Olympia Stream Team.
+PSI staff and community volunteers conduct phytoplankton monitoring via the "What's Blooming in Budd?" program funded by the Stream Team Collective.

 Aimee Christy and Mary Middleton

 The Port Townsend Marine Science Center (PTMSC), founded in 1982, is dedicated to “inspiring conservation of the Salish Sea.”
 This educational and scientific organization provides information on marine conservation through programs offered in conjunction with its marine and natural history exhibits, science classes, marine science summer camps, and numerous volunteer opportunities for over 100 volunteers.
 The SoundToxins volunteers at PTMSC currently sample Fort Worden, Port Townsend, Mystery Bay, and Discovery Bay and have been part of the partnership since 2006.
 The volunteer team is enthusiastic about the opportunity to educate the public about shellfish poisoning in Puget Sound and they find participation in the program to be rewarding as they contribute to the early warning system SoundToxins has established.